Flag of the Romani people

 The 1971 flag claimed to revive a plain blue-green bicolor, reportedly created by activist Gheorghe A. Lăzăreanu-Lăzurică in interwar Greater Romania.
 This design had been endorsed in the 1950s by Ionel Rotaru, who also claimed it as a flag for an independent settlement area, or "Romanestan".
 A tricolor version, flown by survivors of the Romani genocide, fell out of use due to allegations that it stood for communism.
 Rishi's definitive variant of 1978, with the added wheel, gained in popularity over the late 20th century; it is especially associated with groups which are advocating the transnational unity of the Romani people and combating its designation as "Gypsies".
 This flag was promoted by actor Yul Brynner, writer Ronald Lee, and violinist Yehudi Menuhin, and it was also adopted by "King" Florin Cioabă.
 It was especially popular in Socialist Yugoslavia, which awarded it official recognition upon its adoption.

 The WRC Congress never provided specifications for the flag, which exists in various versions and has many derivatives, including national flags defaced with Rishi's dharmachakra.
-Several countries and communities have officially recognized it during the 2010s, but its display has also sparked controversy in various parts of the European Union.
+Several countries and communities have officially recognized it during the 2010s, but its display has sparked controversy in various parts of the European Union.
 Derivatives were also widely used in Romani political symbolism during the same period.
 However, inside the scholarly community, the Romani flag has been criticized as a Eurocentric symbol, and its display as a perfunctory solution to issues which are faced by the ethnic group which it represents.
 It has continuously been rejected by various Romani tribes, as well as by the Ashkali and Balkan Egyptians, who form a distinct ethnicity.